 While chickens raised for meat in Australia aren’t generally kept in cages, there are other aspects to how they are farmed that need to be considered to make sure their physical and behavioural needs are met.

 With their most recent menu release, the latest moves by The Coffee Club in their responsible sourcing journey were revealed.
-All the chicken on their menu now comes from higher welfare Australian RSPCA Approved farms.
+All the chicken on their menu now comes from higher welfare Australian farms with RSPCA Approved certification.

 Australians care about animal welfare when they are at the supermarket and want the same level of consideration for animals when they’re dining out.